Bible Notes: Chief Women & Paul's Evangelism

 Martha, who was working to host and feed Jesus and his followers, found this greatly upsetting.
 She was laboring diligently in the cultural duties of a woman, and she could use all the help she could get.

-Mary, on the other hand, was taking upon herself the cultural role of a man—a disciple, a learner, an active follower of Jesus and a participant in his movement.
-This wasn’t something women did in the culture of the day.
+Mary, on the other hand, was taking upon herself the typically cultural role of a man—a disciple, a learner, and an active follower of Jesus.

 But when Martha tries to get Mary to come back to her womanly duties, here’s what Jesus says.